-Burden and related factors in caregivers of young adults presenting bipolar and unipolar mood disorder
+To identify burden levels and associated factors in caregivers of young adults with bipolar and unipolar mood disorder.

 This is a cross-sectional study nested within a population-based cross-sectional study with young adults.
 Caregiver burden was assessed through the Burden Interview.
 Information about caregiver mental disorders (Axis I) and alcohol abuse were obtained through the Mini International Neuropsychiatric Interview (MINI) and the Cut-Down, Annoyed, Guilty and Eye-Opener (CAGE) questionnaire, respectively.